CHINA-Sloping Lands Conversion Programme

 Summary

-National government programme through which farmers MUST set aside erosion-prone farmland within critical areas of the watershed of the two largest rivers in China: the Yangtze and Yellow river (sometimes called Huanghe river).
-Compensation is given in cash and in kind.
-Total investment is US$ 4.3 million a year.
+National government programme through which farmers MUST set aside erosion-prone farmland within critical areas of the watershed of the two largest rivers in China: the Yangtze and Yellow river (sometimes called Huanghe River).
+Compensation is given in cash and in-kind.
+Total investment is US$4.3 million per year.

 Maturity of the initiative